urbit/create-landscape-app/README.md

 ### `npm start`

 This runs the wizard.
-Give it an application name and the location of your Urbit ship's pier and it will customise the files so your new application will run on your ship.
+Give it an application name and the location of your Urbit ship's desk and it will customise the files so your new application will run on your ship.

 ### `npm run build`

-This builds your application and copies it into your Urbit ship's pier.
-In your Urbit (v.0.8.0 or higher) `|commit %home` (or `%your-pier-name`) to synchronise your changes.
+This builds your application and copies it into your Urbit ship's desk.
+In your Urbit (v.0.8.0 or higher) `|commit %home` (or `%your-desk-name`) to synchronise your changes.

 If this is the first time you're running your application on your Urbit ship, don't forget to `|start %yourapp`.

 ### `npm run serve`

-Builds the application and copies it into your Urbit ship's pier, watching for changes.
-In your Urbit (v.0.8.0 or higher) `|commit %home` (or `%your-pier-name`) to synchronise your changes.
+Builds the application and copies it into your Urbit ship's desk, watching for changes.
+In your Urbit (v.0.8.0 or higher) `|commit %home` (or `%your-desk-name`) to synchronise your changes.

 ## FAQ